idealparable/BibleQ/DidLazarusWriteJohn.md

 - **Division fallacy:** "Something true of a whole is true of a part." **(Universal to particular.)**

-  Example: "The metal boat floats, so a piece of metal from the boat will float on its own too."
+  Example of Division Fallacy: "The metal boat floats, so a piece of metal from the boat will float on its own too."

   "The <u>met</u>al boat <u>floats</u>;<br>
   "A <u>piece</u> of the <u>boat</u>,<br>